Skip to content

 Traditional applications are inert containers.
 They store data and present it.
 The user provides all the intelligence: deciding which leads to pursue, which deals to escalate, which research sources are credible.

-A Upjack app embeds that intelligence in skills.
-The agent doesn’t just store a lead — it scores the lead using criteria from the qualification skill.
-It doesn’t just list stale deals — it drafts follow-up emails using the communication skill.
-It doesn’t just save research notes — it evaluates source credibility using the methodology skill.
+An Upjack app embeds that intelligence in skills.
+The agent scores leads using criteria from the qualification skill.
+It drafts follow-up emails when deals go stale.
+It evaluates source credibility against the methodology.
+The app participates in the work instead of just holding data.

-Every entity in a Upjack app is a JSON file in a git repository.
+Every entity in an Upjack app is a JSON file in a git repository.
 Every create, update, and delete is a commit.
-This is not a limitation — it’s a feature.

-• Audit trail: Every change is tracked, attributed, and reversible.
-Who changed this lead score?
+• Audit trail: Who changed this lead score?
 When?
 Why? git log tells you.

 • Branching: Want to try a different pipeline structure?
 Branch, experiment, merge or discard.
-Try that with a database.
+Try that with Postgres.

 • Portability: The entire application state is a directory of JSON files.
-Copy it, grep it, back it up, version it.
+Copy it, grep it, version it.
 No proprietary format.
-No database dump.

 • Transparency: Users can inspect every entity.
 No hidden state.
-No internal tables.
-No “contact your admin” to understand what happened.
+No “contact your admin.”

-There is no database to manage, no migrations to run, no replication to configure.
+No database to manage, no migrations to run, no replication to configure.
 Git already solved versioning, collaboration, and conflict resolution.
-Upjack uses it.

-In traditional apps, the data model is implicit — scattered across ORM definitions, API schemas, frontend types, and database migrations that may or may not agree with each other.
-Changes ripple unpredictably.
+In traditional apps, the data model is implicit, scattered across ORM definitions, API schemas, frontend types, and database migrations that may or may not agree with each other.

-Upjack apps declare dependencies by alias, not by package name.
-An app says “I need an email sender” — not “I need AWS SES.”
-The manifest specifies a default, lists alternatives, and declares which tools it actually calls.
+Dependencies work similarly.
+Apps declare them by alias, not by package name.
+An app says “I need an email sender,” not “I need AWS SES.”
+Switch providers by changing one line in the manifest.
+The skills and schemas stay the same.

 How Upjack Apps Differ from Conventional Applications